flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

 API XREF LINK

-Instead of looking at explicitly specified MRC files, as in the "``indexed``" wrappers above, this function attempts to process all MRC files that follow a certain naming convention that reside within the same job directory.
+Instead of looking explicitly at the specified MRC files, as in the "``indexed``" wrappers above, this function attempts to process all MRC files that follow a certain naming convention that reside within the same job directory.
 They are assumed to be all described by the same CryoSparc file, which is expected to reside within the job directory.
 (The